bebopjmm/dnd5e-campaigns/kinloch-blades/AdventureLog/questLog-chapter01.md

 ### The Banshee's Bargain (Open)

 [Sister Garaele](../KeyNPCs/sisterGaraele.md) offers the team 4 potions of healing to persuade a banshee named Agatha to answer a question about a spell book.
+The banshee can be found

 - bring Agatha a suitable gift, a jeweled silver comb, and persuade the banshee to tell the location of a spell book belonging to a legendary mage name Bowgentle.
 	- She gives the comb to the party, indicating that flattering Agatha’s vanity might successfully yield a trade for information